Classification of tight contact structures on small Seifert fibered L-spaces: Characteristic covectors, tightness, and full paths

-\begin{lem} If after a central step, covector $c$ on the starting dual vertices evaluates as their self-intersection, $\langle c,x_i'\rangle=x_i'\cdot x_i'$: \begin{itemize}[leftmargin=.5cm] \item on at most one leg, we have arrived at the initial end; \item on two legs, the full path continues; \item on all three legs, this causes a drop-out. \end{itemize} \end{lem}
+\begin{lem} If after a central step, covector $c$ on the starting dual vertices evaluates as their self-intersection, $\langle c,x_i'\rangle=x_i'\cdot x_i'$: \begin{itemize}[leftmargin=.7cm] \item on at most one leg, we have arrived at the initial end; \item on two legs, the full path continues; \item on all three legs, this causes a drop-out. \end{itemize} \end{lem}

-\proof This tells us on how many legs we need further $-2\PD$-steps: one is not enough for the central evaluation $\langle c, z'\rangle$, which now is $+2$, to reach $-2$ again; with two we get back $-2$ central evaluation; and three gives $(h,e_2,e_3,e_4)=(----)$. \endproof
+\proof The maximal starting dual evaluations tell us on how many legs we need further $-2\PD$-steps.
+The evaluation on $z'$, $\langle c, z'\rangle$, right after a central turn is $+2$.
+If further turns are needed for one leg only we do not reach $-2$ central evaluation again and the corresponding vector is initial; with two we get back to $\langle c, z'\rangle=-2$ and we continue with another central turn; three gives a drop-out in $(h,e_2,e_3,e_4)=(----)$. \endproof

+\begin{cor} A presentation $\xi$, whose $\mathcal{P}_\xi$ properly ends, necessarily admits a leg, starting in a fully positive vertex.
+(If presentation corresponds to the initial vector, there are two fully positive starting vertices.) \end{cor}